Overview

 Board Review

-This is an optional conference led by our emeritus program director who is an excellent resource for ABIM exam preparation.
+This is an optional conference led by our Emeritus Program Director.
+This MKSAP reading and question session is an excellent resource for ABIM exam preparation.
 These conferences are held daily at 7am.

-In addition, each spring, we host the Cleveland Clinic Florida Board Review Course, currently in its 12th year.
-This is a 6-day, comprehensive review course.
-Our 3rd year residents are required to attend and we invite our incoming categorical interns to attend as well.
+In addition, each spring, we host the Cleveland Clinic in Florida Board Review Course, currently in its 15th year.
+This is a 5-day comprehensive review course.
+Our 3rd year residents are required to attend.

 Other Conferences

 Journal Clubs are held monthly.
-Second year residents discuss a timely journal article and its implications are discussed with various faculty members.
-Morbidity and Mortality cases are presented by Third year residents.
-Our intensive care colleagues join us twice monthly for ICU teaching rounds and for ICU M & M discussions.
+Residents discuss and debate timely journal articles and their implications to our patients.
+Morbidity and Mortality (M&M) cases are presented by third year residents.
+Our intensive care colleagues join us twice monthly for ICU teaching rounds and for ICU M&M discussions.

 Educational Resources

-All Residents receive the MKSAP Board Review course material during their intern year and additional board prep material in their third year.
-Residents also have online access to the Goldblatt Medical Library, 24 hours a day.
-All the computers at Cleveland Clinic Florida, as well as the provided iPhone, have internet access which allows access to UpToDate, MDConsult, Access Medicine, and a variety of full text resources.
+All residents receive the MKSAP Board Review course material during their intern year, ACP Board Review, and the Decker curriculum and question bank.
+Residents also have in-person and online access to the Goldblatt Medical Library, 24 hours a day.
+All the computers at Cleveland Clinic in Florida, as well as the provided iPhone, have internet access which allows access to UpToDate, MDConsult, Access Medicine, PubMed, etc., as well as a variety of full text resources.

 Board Pass Rate